spring1843/go-dsa/README.md

 ## 📋 Outline

-For each topic, we strive to provide a comprehensive README.md file and at least five solved problems.
-Each README.md will contain the following:
+All topics are discussed in README.md files in the corresponding directory.
+Each topic includes the following sections:

 * 💡 **Implementation**: Detailed explanation of how the data structure or algorithm can be implemented, including code examples in Go.
 * 📊 **Complexity**: Analysis of the time and space complexity of the data structure or algorithm.